 Then, pour the sauce evenly over the nuts and chips.

-Cook the pie at 350°F for 50-60 minutes, or until the middle no longer jiggles.
+Cook the pie at 350°F for 50-60 minutes, or until the center of the pie no longer jiggles.

-If the edges of the pie crust begin to brown, place a pie crust shield on top after 20-30 minutes.
+If the pie crust edges begin to brown, place a pie crust shield on top after 20-30 minutes.
 Additionally, if the top browns too quickly, carefully place a piece of aluminum foil over the top to prevent it from burning.

 Transfer the baked pie to a wire rack to cool completely before serving.
-The filling will continue to set, so it is important that you do not cut into it too soon.
+The filling will continue to set, so it is important that you wait until the pie cools fully before slicing in.

-Top the pie with a dollop of whipped cream and additional chocolate shavings or chocolate chips to serve.
+Add a dollop of whipped cream on top of the pie slice and additional chocolate shavings or chocolate chips to serve.
+You can also finish it with a scoop of vanilla ice cream and toasted crunchy pecans.

 If you’re having a difficult time slicing through the pie, make sure you’re using a really sharp knife.
 Additionally, if you run it under hot water for 10-20 seconds, it will make cutting into the pie a breeze!